andan67/wormnav/docs/index.md

 - The ConnectIQ app for the Garmin device to navigate along the track and run activities.

 ### Installation and basic set-up
+- Pre-requisiste: Installation of [Garmin Connect™ app](https://play.google.com/store/apps/details?id=com.garmin.android.apps.connectmobile) from Google Play Store
 - Install [WormNav Companion app](https://play.google.com/store/apps/details?id=org.andan.android.connectiq.wormnav) from Google Play Store on your Android smartphone or tablet
-- If not already done, install [Garmin Connect™ app](https://play.google.com/store/apps/details?id=com.garmin.android.apps.connectmobile) from Google Play Store
 - Install [WormNav app](https://apps.garmin.com/de-DE/apps/07c0363a-a921-4c77-bb4f-93a6d6c4a2ed) from Connect IQ Store
-- Connect your Gamin device with your Android smartphone/tablet via bluetooth
+- Connect your Gamin device with your Android device via bluetooth

-### Usage scenario
+### Typical usage scenario
-1. Choose or create a GPX track or route you would like to use for navigation with your Garmin device
+1. Choose or create a GPX track or route for navigation on your Garmin device
 2. Import this track/route into WormNav Companion app
-3. Optimize the track/route to reduce number of waypoints
+3. Optionally optimize the track/route to reduce number of waypoints
 4. Connect your Garmin device with your smartphone/tablet via bluetooth
 4. Send optimized track/route to connected Garmin device
-5. Start activity on Garmin device
+5. Start WormNav app on Garmin device
-6. Follow shown track on Garmin device
+6. Start activity and follow track shown on display of the Garmin device
 7. Stop/resume/save activity

 ### Companion app